 One door closes, another opens

 At the time, the most effective treatment for medication-resistant essential tremor was deep brain stimulation (DBS).
 DBS uses a neurostimulator in the brain to deliver electric signals to areas of the brain that allow for more consistent movement control.
 The stimulation of brain targets helps to lessen tremor, allowing more normal movement.

 Ken was approved for DBS and scheduled to have the procedure in January 2019, but he had a last-minute change of heart.
 “In talking it over with my family, I decided since I’m 81, maybe I don’t want to have this invasive procedure, and I backed off,” he says.
 “Then I changed my mind again a year later because the tremor had gotten so bad, and I was sorry I didn’t do it.”

-He went back to see Verhagen, who shared some promising news: Rush would soon be rolling out a new, less invasive tremor treatment called MR-guided focused ultrasound.
+He returned to Rush and received promising news: Rush would soon be rolling out a new, less invasive tremor treatment called MR-guided focused ultrasound.
 And if Ken was willing to wait a few months while Rush got the equipment up and running, focused ultrasound had the potential to dramatically change his life — without invasive surgery.

 “I did my research, and that was enough to convince me that I wanted to have this new treatment,” Ken says.
 “I was all in.”

 After a comprehensive evaluation with Rush’s team of experts confirmed that Ken was a good candidate for focused ultrasound, his procedure was slated for June 16, 2020 at Rush Oak Brook.